Ratification Timeline

 The ICESCR’s journey through U.S. politics follows a consistent pattern: occasional interest, no sustained action, and a gradual normalization of non-ratification.
 Each administration had reasons.
 None acted.

 Action: Signed both the ICESCR and the ICCPR on October 5, 1977.
-Transmitted the ICESCR to the Senate for advice and consent.
+On February 23, 1978, transmitted the ICESCR to the Senate alongside the ICCPR, CERD, and the American Convention on Human Rights.

 Context: Carter’s human rights-centered foreign policy made treaty signature a priority.
+His March 17, 1977 address to the UN General Assembly announced the intention to seek ratification.
 The signing ceremony emphasized that both covenants represented complementary halves of the UDHR’s vision.

 Action: None.
 The Reagan administration opposed ICESCR ratification on ideological grounds.

 Outcome: The ICESCR remained untouched in the Senate.
-The ideological framing established during this period persists in conservative opposition today.
+The ideological framing and reporting changes established during this period persist in conservative opposition today.

 Action: Prioritized ICCPR ratification over the ICESCR.